wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 A lot more readable, right?

-## Formating long List Comprehensions
+## Formatting long List Comprehensions

 This time, we want `new_list` to have not only the names that start with a `C` but also those that end with an `e` and contain a `k`: